divy1436/Devops/cmjgn8ab4000502ldero4aikq.md

     * Move your `.war` file into the `/webapps` folder of your Tomcat directory.<sup>8</sup>

-    * Tomcat will automatically "unpack" the file and host your website.
+    * Tomcat will automatically "unpack" the file and host your website

 **To Reset or Stop:** If you need to close the kitchen for maintenance, simply run: